CompendiumLabs/oneping/README.md

 ## Command Line

-You can call the `oneping` module directly and access command from the command line:
+You can call the `oneping` module directly and use the following subcommands:

 - `reply`: get a single response from the LLM
 - `stream`: stream a response from the LLM